 Minor in Possession of Alcohol Attorney

-Attorneys that are dedicated to the aggressive, effective, and passionate defense of young people charged in Michigan with MIP Offenses.
+Attorneys dedicated to the aggressive, effective, and passionate defense of young people charged in Michigan with MIP Offenses.

-Minor in Possession, also known as “MIP,” is one of the most common criminal matters that minors face.
+Minor in Possession, also known as “MIP,” is one of the most common criminal matters facing those under 21.

 For the first offense of MIP in Michigan, the defendant faces a civil infraction.
-This is not an ordinary civil infraction, such as a speeding ticket.
-A MIP civil infraction results in a public record that can be viewed by employers, schools, and the general public.
-All manner of companies, including Fortune 500 companies, run public records when screening job applicants.
-Law, business, nursing, medical, or other graduate programs are going to run your public court record and see this offense.
-If a school is deciding between two applicants for admission into a program, a MIP may impact the decision.
+A MIP is not an ordinary civil infraction, such as a speeding ticket.
+A MIP civil infraction on a public record is discoverable by employers, schools, and the general public.
+Most companies, including Fortune 500 companies, run public records when screening job applicants.
+Law, business, nursing, medical, or other graduate programs might research your public court record and see this offense.
+A MIP may impact the decision if a school is deciding between two applicants for admission into a program.

-When we are hired to represent a client on a MIP we make certain that his or her rights are fully protected!
-The MIP defense team with LEWIS & DICKSTEIN, P.L.L.C. understands that because criminal histories are easily accessible on the internet and a MIP on a criminal history can potentially make the difference in a job or educational opportunity, everything possible must be done to keep the offense off our client’s criminal history.
+When we represent a client on a MIP, we ensure their rights are fully protected, and they get the strongest possible Minor in Possession of Alcohol defense!
+The MIP defense team with LEWIS & DICKSTEIN, P.L.L.C. understands that because criminal histories are easily accessible on the internet and a MIP on a criminal record can potentially make the difference in a job or educational opportunity, everything possible must be done to keep the offense off our client’s criminal history.

 MIP Minor in Possession Defense in Michigan